arno23o/Little-Minds-Big-Laughs/README.md

 # Little-Minds-Big-Laughs
-New Yorker Cartoon Work for Little Minds, Big Laughs Research Project
+New Yorker Cartoon Work for Little Minds, Big Laughs Research Project: Using Small LLMs + Context for Humor Detection

 Research Project Summary:
 Humor detection is a challenging task for large language models (LLMs) due to the nuanced and context-dependent nature of humor.
 This paper explores methods to improve humor detection in smaller-sized LLMs, such as Mistral 7B and Llama 3 8B, by incorporating context.